uab-cgds-worthey/DITTO/docs/build_DITTO.md

 ```

 > ***NOTE:*** By default OpenCravat uses all available CPUs.
 Please specify the number of CPU cores using this parameter
 > in the above command `--mp 2`.
 Minimum number of CPUs to use is 2.
+Also, please make sure to setup `mypackage` from
+> `configs` directory to your modules directory.
+To learn more about it, please review [OpenCravat's package](https://open-cravat.readthedocs.io/en/latest/Package.html).

 ## Preprocessing